laurent-martin/aspera-api-examples/README.md

 - `linux-ppc64le`
 - `aix-ppc64`

-The parameter `trsdk.url` can be set to `grpc://127.0.0.1:55002` (specify the local port that sdk will use).
+The parameter `trsdk.url` can be set to `grpc://127.0.0.1:55002` (specify the local port that SDK will use).
 If port zero (0) is used, then a port is dynamically chosen in some examples.

 Section `httpgw` is used by the `web` example only.

 Other sections are used by the various examples.
-For example, if you want to test only the COS transfer using the Transfer SDK, you can fill the `cos` section only and leave other sections empty.
+For example, if you want to test only the COS transfer using the Transfer Daemon, you can fill the `cos` section only and leave other sections empty.

 Example (with random credentials):